-SBA’s Office of Native American Affairs can help ensure Native-owned small businesses have full access to the business development and expansion tools that are available through the SBA’s procurement programs.
+SBA’s Office of Native American Affairs can help ensure Native-owned small businesses have full access to business development and expansion tools.

-SBA’s 8(a) program can assist eligible small businesses with their business development needs.
-The 8(a) program helps these firms develop and grow their businesses through one-to-one counseling, training workshops and management and technical guidance.
+The 8(a) program helps firms grow their businesses through one-to-one counseling, training workshops, and management and technical guidance.
 It also provides access to government contracting opportunities, allowing businesses to become solid competitors in the federal marketplace.
 Business development services, such as counseling and training, are provided by SBA's District Office staff.

-To learn more about all of the programs and resources available to you and other Native Americans, please visit the following sites:
+To learn more about all of the programs and resources available to you and other Native Americans, please visit the following:

 - Indian Affairs’ Division of Economic Development